Webster County, Iowa Recorder's Office

 Licenses & Registrations:

-Collect real estate transfer tax on conveyances of property.
+- Collect real estate transfer tax on conveyance of property